MuriungiPatrick/clinico/README.md

 # clinico
  a clean, modern and responsive template supremely crafted for clinic and hospital websites

-It’s built on the Bootstrap 5.2 framework. it is a one page template comprising of all the latest features with a template compatible with all modern browsers and devices With a clean design, this fitness template is ready to impress your audience.
+It’s built on the Bootstrap 5.2 framework. it is a one page template comprising of all the latest features with a template compatible with all modern browsers and devices With a clean design, this clinico template is ready to impress your audience.

 ### Features